 I tried answering as many questions as possible, but feel free to ask more in the comment!

-How to delete Adobe Stock Contributor account?
+How to delete the Adobe Stock Contributor account?

 How much do Adobe Stock Contributors make?